Momin Khawaja: Issues and appeal

 Greenspon, Khawaja’s lawyer, said a major problem comes when police launch investigations into whether someone might be a terrorist simply because of their religious or political beliefs.
-However, Federal prosecutor Nick Devlin argued that people do not develop prejudices against members of particular religions because of Criminal Code provisions such as the motive clause, which does not mention Muslims or any other group by name.
+However, Federal prosecutor Nicholas Devlin argued that people do not develop prejudices against members of particular religions because of Criminal Code provisions such as the motive clause, which does not mention Muslims or any other group by name.

 "It is completely neutral," Devlin told the court.
 "This legislation would apply to someone who bombed Dr. (Henry) Morgentaler’s [abortion] clinic for some unknown reason.
 It would apply to [Oklahoma City bomber] Timothy McVeigh.
 It would apply to Islamic extremists."

 The Canadian Government appealed the sentencing, asking for a longer sentence.
 The Supreme Court reviewed the Khawaja case to examine the constitutionality of the definition of "terrorist activity" in the criminal code.
 The main issue focuses on the motive clause, which states that terrorist activity is that committed, "in whole or in part for a political, religious or ideological purpose, objective or cause."
 At Khawaja’s trial, Rutherford ruled that the motive provision was unconstitutional, but still ordered the trial to proceed.

 The original evidence from the case was also reviewed in the appeal.
 The following is taken directly from the Supreme Court of Canada Judgement:

 – The facts underlying the offences were largely undisputed.
 Voluminous email correspondence attested in graphic detail to the appellant’s ideological commitment to violent "jihad" and to his acts in Canada and elsewhere to further jihad-inspired terrorist activities.

 – While living with his siblings in Canada, the appellant became obsessed with Osama Bin Laden and his cause.
 The appellant began communicating with other people committed to violence in the name of Islam, some of whom he referred to as "the bros".
 He entered into covert email correspondence with Mohammed Junaid Babar, an American of Pakistani descent who eventually pleaded guilty in New York City to five counts of providing material support or resources to al Qaeda.
 He also communicated extensively with Omar Khyam, the leader of a terrorist cell based in London, England, who was convicted along with several co-conspirators of a plot to bomb targets in the U.K. and elsewhere in Europe.